self-host/self-host/docs/presentations/overview.md

 It allows one to quickly deploy small pieces of code to perform simple tasks without creating a new software development project.

-It is our aim to in the future provide a library index of common programs, making it even easier to set up new programs quickly.
+In the future, we aim to provide a library index of programs, making it even easier to set up new programs quickly.

 # Deployment